Frequently asked questions about Sterile Insect Technique

 Two invasive urban mosquitoes are spreading in California, the yellow fever mosquito, Aedes aegypti, and the tiger mosquito, Aedes albopictus.
-First detected in 2013, these mosquitoes are now found in more than 300 cities and 22 counties throughout the state.
+First detected in the city of El Monte in 2011, these mosquitoes are now found in more than 300 cities and 22 counties throughout the state.

 - Invasive Aedes mosquitoes spread viruses that cause Zika, dengue, chikungunya, and yellow fever.
 There are no human vaccines for many of these mosquito-borne diseases, and these diseases can have long-term health consequences.

 - These mosquitoes can also spread the parasite that causes heartworm in dogs, cats and other animals, which can lead to severe disease in pets.
 Invasive Aedes mosquitoes are harder to control because they have become resistant to commonly used insecticides.